 - Read your timetable to help you know what you need and what you will be learning each day.

 - Take care of your bag and other belongings in school throughout each day (use lockers if you need to – see homepage of the website for details on how to book a locker)

 - Make sure uniform is smart (and bring PE kit on the days it is needed).

 - Speak with your tutor if you have any concerns

 - Move quickly and sensibly between lessons walking in single file – arrive on time and enter the room ready to learn.

 - Ask your subject teachers to explain any parts of the lessons you do not understand

-- Write homework carefully in your planner and check your planner and Frog each night to make sure you have work completed and brought back to school at the right time.
+- Use the Show My Homework app each night to make sure you have Home Learning completed and brought back to school at the right time.

 - Always follow instructions and rules which are necessary for good order and safety in a large school